coston/movies-app/README.md

 - SSR API Requests for speed and guarding resources
 - SSR Movies List and filtering for percieved speed
 - CSR Movie Details to ensure they’re fully indexable by search engines
-- Shadcn components and theming
+- Shadcn components and theming used to accelerate development (see components/ui)

 ## Assignment Details